Max-norm Ramsey Theory: Cartesian products

 More generally, if $\lambda_i \in \N$ for all $i \in [m]$ then

-is $\B_k(\lambda_i)-$tessellatable for all $i \in [m]$, where lcm stands for the least common multiple.
+is $\B_k(\lambda_i)$-tessellatable for all $i \in [m]$, where lcm stands for the least common multiple.

 Another simple example is the case when all $\lambda_i$ are linearly independent over $\Z$.
-In this case, each $\B_{k}(\lambda_i)$ tesselates their Minkowski sum
+In this case, each $\B_{k}(\lambda_i)$ tessellates their Minkowski sum

-Unfortunately, it is not clear how to construct such an $X$ in general, and we suspect that it may not always exist.
+Unfortunately, it is not clear how to construct such an $X$ in general, and we suspect that it may not always exist, see the discussion in~\cite{mathoverflow}.
 However, the argument from the proof of Lemma~\ref{lemma tessel} may work in a weaker setting.

-Given $m \in \N$, $k_1,\,\dots\,,k_m \in \N$, positive reals $\lambda_1\le\dots\le\lambda_m$, and a finite $X \subset \R$, assume that a subset $Y \subset X$ is $\B_{k_1}(\lambda_1)-$tessellatable.
+Given $m \in \N$, $k_1,\,\dots\,,k_m \in \N$, positive reals $\lambda_1\le\dots\le\lambda_m$, and a finite $X \subset \R$, assume that a subset $Y \subset X$ is $\B_{k_1}(\lambda_1)$-tessellatable.
 Running the same argument as in Lemma~\ref{lemma tessel}, one can show that for all $n \in \N$ we have

 Let $k \in \N$, $\lambda \in \R$, and $\varepsilon < 1$ be positive.
-We call a finite $X\subset\R$ {\it $\varepsilon-$almost $\B_k(\lambda)-$tessellatable} if and only if there is a $\B_k(\lambda)-$tessellatable subset $Y\subset X$ of cardinality at least $(1-\varepsilon)|X|$.
+We call a finite $X\subset\R$ {\it $\varepsilon$-almost $\B_k(\lambda)$-tessellatable} if and only if there is a $\B_k(\lambda)$-tessellatable subset $Y\subset X$ of cardinality at least $(1-\varepsilon)|X|$.

-Given $k, m \in \N$, positive reals $\lambda_1 \leq \dots \leq \lambda_m$, and a small positive $\varepsilon < 1$, assume that there is a finite subset $X\subset\R$ such that $X$ is $\varepsilon-$almost $\B_{k}(\lambda_i)-$tessellatable for all $i \in [m]$.
+Given $k, m \in \N$, positive reals $\lambda_1 \leq \dots \leq \lambda_m$, and a small positive $\varepsilon < 1$, assume that there is a finite subset $X\subset\R$ such that $X$ is $\varepsilon$-almost $\B_{k}(\lambda_i)$-tessellatable for all $i \in [m]$.
 Then, by solving the recurrence relation \eqref{eq tessel}, one can get the following inequality that generalises Corollary~\ref{cor11}: